 Look for ways to make you some money.
 Spend the winter finishing some projects done and sell them at your local flea markets in the summer.

 Stephen Collie advises: “Get out of debt before retirement.
 Get your finances in order now or you can enjoy yourself later on”.

 Try setting aside about 10 percent of what you earn put back for when you want to retire.
 This is a fantastic place to begin your earnings in the future.
 Increase the amount to 15% as soon as you feel confident about your willpower.

 Write down some goals for when you retire.
 Figure out what activities you won’t have to work any longer.
 You’ll have plenty of free time.

 This includes will writing, preparing a living will, and assigning power of attorney.
-“While a few of these things don’t happen until you pass on, others can prevent financial ruin if you find yourself mentally or physically incapacitated”, Stephen Karl Collie says..
+“While a few of these things don’t happen until you pass on, others can prevent financial ruin if you find yourself mentally or physically incapacitated”, Steven Karl Collie says..